Jack Carlson (rowing)

-Jack Carlson (born May 22, 1987) is an American designer, author, archaeologist, and former U.S. national team rowing coxswain.
+Jack Carlson (born May 22, 1987) is an American designer, author, archeologist, and former U.S. national team rowing coxswain.
 He is the founder of the New York-based apparel brand Rowing Blazers, and has led the revival of several British and American heritage brands, including Warm & Wonderful, Gyles & George, and Arthur Ashe.
 In 2024, he sold his company to Tory Burch co-founder Christopher Burch's firm, Burch Creative Capital.

 Carlson represented the United States at three World Championships, and won a bronze medal at the 2015 World Rowing Championships in Aiguebelette, France.
 An archaeologist by training, he is the author of several books and articles.
 Carlson is presently the president and chief creative officer of the heritage Ivy brand J. Press.

 Early life and education

 Carlson grew up in Boston, Massachusetts, and Hampstead, England.
 He graduated from Georgetown University's School of Foreign Service, where he studied Chinese and Classics.
 At Georgetown, he was captain of the rowing team.
 Upon graduating, he was awarded an Allbritton Scholarship for graduate study at Brasenose College, Oxford.

 At Oxford, he used his background in Chinese and Classics to study Ancient Rome and early Imperial China in a comparative context.
 After completing a master's degree, he was awarded a Clarendon Scholarship for doctoral studies, and his dissertation, supervised by Dame Jessica Rawson and R.R.R.
 Smith, is a comparative work on symbols, images, and imperial power in the Roman Empire and contemporaneous Qin-Han China.
 At Oxford, he was a member of both the Oxford University Lightweight Rowing Club and its heavyweight counterpart, Oxford University Boat Club.